danielcbit/apcctrl/doc/manual/manual.rst

 correct.

-Please note that a number of the ``configure`` options preset apcupsd.conf directive values in an attempt to automatically adapt apcupsd as best possible to your system.
-You can change the values in apcupsd.conf at a later time without redoing the configuration process by simply editing the apcupsd.conf file.
+Please note that a number of the ``configure`` options preset apcctrl.conf directive values in an attempt to automatically adapt apcupsd as best possible to your system.
+You can change the values in apcctrl.conf at a later time without redoing the configuration process by simply editing the apcctrl.conf file.

 Other configuration options can be used to set up the installation of HTML documentation and optional modules, notably the CGI